Grow your business by using LinkedIn as a sales tool! Find out how.

 *possible to automate with Growth-X

 Were you able to identify each structure point within the message?
-Share thoughts in the comments.
+Share your thoughts in the comments.

 As much effort we put into audience segmentation, there is always going to be a percentage of people who are less relevant than the other prospects on the list.

-Most often we address the right company but the wrong person so when that happens it’s very important to find a way around so that the connection invite doesn’t go to waste.
+Most often, we address the right company but the wrong person so when that happens, it’s very important to find a way around so that the connection invitation doesn’t go to waste.

-By asking for someone who could be interested in what you are offering it automatically makes the receiver think about a person that could be a match.
+By asking for someone who could be interested in what you are offering, it automatically makes the receiver think about a person who could be a match.

 Sometimes we write to the right person at the right company but at the wrong time.
 But that doesn’t mean they can’t refer to a colleague.